gvwilson/thirdbit/_posts/2018/2018-05-30-late-nights-thoughts.md

   </div>
   <blockquote>
     <p>
-      ...but most of you don't have a high enough security clearance for that.
+      …but most of you don't have a high enough security clearance for that.
     </p>
     <p>
       After rambling and ranting and arguing and teaching to you and with you for so many years,